JimDesu/basis-lang/README.md

 ## Overview

 The rest of this document walks the language from the outside in.
 We begin with a few small examples to ground the visual texture (§1), then describe the shape of a source file (§2), then commands (§3) — the unit of execution.
 Failure and recovery (§4) come early because the language's failure semantics are everywhere in normal code.
 The type system (§5) and the parameter-mode discipline (§6) follow.
 Construction (§7) covers how values come into being.
-The four forms of first-class command-typed values — command reference, command literal, and lambda — are §8.
+The three forms of first-class command-typed values — command reference, command literal, and lambda — are §8.
 Concepts, witnesses, and dispatch are §9.

 Some of what follows is settled and parsing today; some is design that the compiler does not yet enforce.
 I have one or two things in mind that I haven't included yet, so please expect further changes.